 This guide outlines the process of buying at auction at Bearnes Hampton & Littlewood.

 The first step in buying at auction is to find out when they are!

 We hold weekly sales alternating between our two saleroom sites, with fine and specialist

 sales being held periodically at either site.

-is available online or can be picked up at reception at either
+is available online or can be picked up at reception in

 If you are a registered web user, you can also sign up to receive reminders of upcoming

 We also publish RSS feeds of all of our sales, so if your web browser supports this

 innovation, you can be notified automatically about them.

 The next step is to find out what is being offered in the sales that interest you